 Turn right onto the Pioneer Trail and follow the orange blazes downhill on an old woods road.
 In 0.1 mile, the trail turns right and continues on a footpath.
 Just beyond, an old stone limekiln may be seen about 50 feet to the right.

 Soon, the trail turns sharply left and levels off, paralleling an old stone wall to the right.
 After a while, it resumes its descent and begins to parallel a ravine on the left.
 Near the base of the descent, it bears right, levels off, then turns left and continues to descend.

 A mile from its start, the Pioneer Trail turns left and heads south along a bluff that overlooks the Delaware River below.
 It follows the crest of the bluff for a quarter mile, then swings left and climbs gradually on an old woods road, largely overgrown with vegetation (from here on, the trail is unmarked).
 After crossing under power lines, the road levels off and reaches a branch road that descends to the right.
 Continue straight ahead on a well-used gravel road, passing several abandoned farmhouses.

-The trail winds through the magnificent Van Campens Glen under towering hemlocks and past overhanging rhododendron.
-Use caution, as this trail section can be slippery when wet.
-In half a mile, you'll cross a footbridge over the brook, pass a scenic waterfall, and continue past more cascades.
+The trail winds through the magnificent Van Campens Glen under towering hemlocks and past rhododendron overhanging the brook.
+Along the way, you'll climb rock and wood steps and pass several beautiful cascades.
+Use caution, as this trail section is often wet, and the rocks, logs and tree roots can be slippery.
+In half a mile, after a flat section along the brook, you'll cross a footbridge over the brook, pass a scenic waterfall, and continue past more cascades.

 To view a photo collection for this hike, click here.